jinghuazhao/Computational-Statistics/README.md

 * JAGS
 * OpenBUGS
 * Visual Studio Code

-This is the leap board for the following libraries/packages,

 which serve as backbone for a variety of projects including those in genetics.
 Illustration is given for some under Ubutun except R-devel which is with Fedora whose C/C++ version is higher.
 The repository intends to make it easier to keep pace with releases of Linux systems and R, among others.